itsbrex/create-extension-icons/README.md

 # 🎨 dfx-cons
 ## Overview
-Simple package to generate a uniform set of size-labeled placeholder icons to help you get started when creating a new chrome/web-extension.
-I got the idea from this old archived repo [here](https://github.com/jbrudvik/chrome-extension-icon-sizes) and decided to make it a bit more customizable and easier to use.
+This package generates a set of uniform placeholder icons with size labels.
+It is designed to assist you in creating new Chrome/web extensions.
+The idea was inspired by an [old archived repository](https://github.com/jbrudvik/chrome-extension-icon-sizes) that stored pre-made image sizes.
+I turned the concept into a simple `npm` package that is modular and customizable.
 ## Requirements
 - Node.js
 - npm or Yarn